 sin(45 * Double.pi / 180) // 0.7071067811865475 cos(135 * Double.pi / 180) // -0.7071067811865475

-These convert an angle from degrees to radians and then compute the sine and cosine, respectively.
-Notice how both use
+These convert an angle from degrees to radians and then compute the sine and cosine respectively.
+Notice how both make use of

-Double.pi, a constant Swift provides us, ready-made with pi to as much precision as possible by the computer.
+Double.pi which is a constant Swift provides us, ready-made with pi to as much precision as is possible by the computer.
 Neat!